 2. Catch a double header at Silver Moon Drive-in.
 A totally different kind of movie viewing experience, this drive-in theater is perfect for a #ThrowbackThursday date night.
 Bring pillows, blankets, and snacks and cuddle up for the main feature.
 Or get more creative.
 We’ve heard people have brought pools in the back of their trucks and had a pool party!

 3. Host a bar crawl with your friends!
 Spend the night bar hopping through downtown Lakeland.
-You can start at Lakeland Brewing Company for some incredible brews and snacks.
+You can start at Posto 9 for an incredible view and delicious drinks.
 Then, hit up Fresco’s Bakery and Bistro for dinner and a full bar.
-Next, head on over to Chop Shop for some delicious craft beer.
+Next, head on over to Chop Shop for some craft beer.
 Maybe you will stop by Molly’s or Linksters!
 The Terrace is a great place to go to sip on wine, enjoy a chat with an old friend and enjoy the view of Lake Mirror.

 4. Take a workout class.
 So often we get stuck in the ho-hum usual routine.
 It’s time to change it up!
 Take a yoga class at Satya Life Yoga or take a dance class at Just Dance Studios.
 Or maybe you’re up for more of a challenge?
 Check out the Crossfit gym off Edgewood or Lake Mirror.
 Learn some self-defense moves or sweat it out at kickboxing at Lakeland Wing Chun in downtown.
 Have you tried Barre yet?
 Check out The Balance Culture in Dixieland (ladies only) for Barre classes, pilates, yoga, and more!